oroinc/documentation/user_guide/intro_users_and_benefits.rst

 Tools for Helpdesk and Support
 ------------------------------

-Customer service is critical for customer retention in the retail industry.
-In fact most consumers say they view customer service as the true test of how much a company values them.
+In the retail industry, customer service is critical for customer retention.
+In fact, most consumers say they view customer service as a true test of how much a company values them.
 OroCRM can help you maximize customer satisfaction
 by: